rtl-windsor/rtl-windsor/README.md

+# WERTL
-- 👋 Hello!
+👋 Hello!
 We are Windsor-Essex Right To Life (WERTL).
 We are a Registered Charity
 - We promote respect for all human life from fertilization until natural death.
 - We support only peaceful means to uphold the dignity and equality of all human life.
 - One of our goals is educating people on the truth of abortion and where women can find resources to help with their pregnancies.